stevenle/googletv-anymote/README.md

 certificate generation.

 The Pairing Protocol server typically runs on the port one more than the Anymote server.
-For example, if the Anymore server is on 9551, then the Pairing Protocol server listens on 9552.
+For example, if the Anymote server runs on 9551, then the Pairing Protocol server listens on 9552.

     googletv/scripts$ ./pair.py --host=NSZGT1-6131194.local --cert=cert.pem